nico-urrutia/Matrix-Calculator/README.md

 - GUI input is limited to rectangular numeric matrices; invalid inputs may cause errors.

 ## Future Improvements
-- Add a function to solve systems using Gauss-Jordan elimination.
 - Fix recursive determinant calculation for matrices containing fractions.